Become a Lore Mapper

 Grab Your Community

-Remember, you are not conducting a survey, but an interview.
+Listen attentively, posing questions to steer the dialogue towards your objective or to keep them engaged in their storytelling.
+Remember, you are not conducting a survey but an interview or chat.
 Use your questions to help your storyteller keep talking.
-Some storytellers have plenty to say and you will not get to some of your questions.
+Some storytellers have plenty to say and you will not get a chance to use some of your questions.
+That is okay.
+If the conversation goes off target, recall the subjects that you want to learn about in the neighborhood.
 What subjects are you studying in the neighborhood where you are researching?

 Note!
 If your class has a set of questions from your teacher, use those questions